thepont/moneypenny-samples/README.md

 The sample client should be able to connect to the sample server, the following will have to be configured for this to work.

-Inside the `oauth_client` collection the following record will have to be added
+Inside the `oauth_client` collection in the servers database the following record will have to be added

 ```
 {